Three question survey.FEEDBACK

 Great!
 The next step is to get your textbooks.

 You may purchase materials through the The Mizzou Store.
 If you are unsure about which textbooks to purchase please review the course details found through the course search.
 Please note your specific course and section number when searching for textbooks on The Mizzou Store website.
-It is possible to order your textbooks elsewhere; you will want to carefully match the textbook ISBN numbers.
+The Mizzou Store offers a price comparison tool that will provide you with a link to other sites where you can purchase your textbooks.
+We strongly recommend using this tool to ensure you get the correct books.

 Repurchase of textbooks